 Forecast Details for Buffalo, NY

-Saturday Night: Snow showers likely, mainly after 1am.
-Mostly cloudy, with a low around 20.
+Saturday Night: Showers likely, mainly before 2am.
+Mostly cloudy, with a low around 41.
 Chance of precipitation is 60%.

-Sunday Night: A chance of snow showers.
-Mostly cloudy, with a low around 13.
+Sunday Night: A chance of rain and snow showers.
+Mostly cloudy, with a low around 30.
 Chance of precipitation is 30%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!